Server-Eye/bucket-collector/README.md

 ## Installation

-To run this application [NodeJS](https://nodejs.org/) is required.
+To install and run this application [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) are required.

-After installing NodeJS, use the command `npm install bucket-collector` to download the current version of the bucket-collector and its depending modules.
+After installing Git and NodeJS, use the command `npm install bucket-collector` to download the current version of the bucket-collector and its depending modules.

 Depending on the desired reaction, additional configuration is required (see [Reactions](#reactions)).